-"Quite so!" he answered.
-"If you
+The youth in Norfolks grinned.
+"Quite so!" he answered. "

-want a full introduction, you have the

-honour-more or less-of meetin'

-Lord Robert Egerton, second son of

-the Marquis of Maybrook.
-Feel any
+"If you want a full introduction, you have the honour-more or less-of meetin' Lord Robert Egerton, second son of the Marquis of Maybrook. better?"
+Feel any said Raby.
+That's so."

-"So your pater's a real live
+The Rookwood juniors chuckled.
+"So your pater's a real live marquis?"

-"Then your elder brother's a lord,"

-"Yes; Lord Mountwood," said

-Egerton.
-"Mountwood's a village !